rwols/gintonic/README.md

     - <various unit test cpp files>
   - tools:
     - <various subprojects for tools development>
+  - CMakeLists.txt # The root cmake file.
+  - README.md # <-- You are here.
 ```

+# Roadmap

+I'm currently in the process of refactoring a lot of code.
+Most notably, the
+Renderer object (located in `include/Graphics/Renderer.hpp` and
+`lib/Graphics/Renderer.cpp`) has become so large that it has become infeasible
+to move the project forward.
+Moreover, Entities are in the process of getting a
+facelift.
+The current implementation has a bunch of hard-coded pointers to
+component objects; this should just be a vector.
+Dynamic casting will then be
+handled via `dynCast` in `include/Casting.hpp`.
+Next, a general Asset system is
+needed to make this engine data-driven.
+Take a look at the issues page to see
+what is being worked on.

 <!--
 This is where assets live.